cypressf/covid-restaurant-booking/README.md

 ## I'm a software engineer looking to help out

-- Join the discussion at https://discord.gg/5cfdhp
+- Join the discussion at https://discord.gg/5cfdhp, and contribute to a [technical proposal](https://github.com/cypressf/covid-restaurant-booking/wiki/Technical-proposal)

 - Star this repo, and start contributing ideas in the form of git issues